 Now, the decision between these two cards is more complicated.
 The Chase Sapphire Preferred is probably going to be easier for most folks to maximize given its new bonus earning on travel booked through Ultimate Rewards versus the specific types of travel reservations that earn new bonuses with the Chase Sapphire Reserve, as well as those new grocery and streaming categories.
 The Preferred also offers a hotel statement credit of its own now, which makes up for more than half its already modest annual fee.
 Although you still get higher-end perks with the Sapphire Reserve, including lounge access and statement credits toward travel and Global Entry, a lot of other cards also extend these advantages, so it’s not as unique as it once was.
 Plus, those new Chase lounges are going to be open to other Priority Pass members, not just cardholders, so they might not have the same exclusive ambience as other premium credit card clubs like Amex’s Centurion Lounges.
 That might have you reconsidering whether it’s worth paying a $550 annual fee for the Reserve, or if you can settle for the Sapphire Preferred’s slimmer perks portfolio for $95 instead.

-In either case, if you’ve been wavering on whether or not to take advantage of the high sign-up bonuses on these cards before they go away, these expanded traveling and dining benefits—plus the new streaming and online grocery points benefits for Preferred cardholders—may convince you these travel credit cards are still valuable even during a year when you might not be traveling as much.
+In either case, these expanded traveling and dining benefits—plus the new streaming and online grocery points benefits for Preferred cardholders—may convince you these travel credit cards are still valuable even during a year when you might not be traveling as much.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips